clboetticher/clboetticher.github.io/_pages/projects.md

   image: "/images/fp2.jpg"
 ---

 I have had the good fortune of working on a wide variety of applied statistics and machine learning projects over the course of my graduate work.
-This page highlights a few of my favorites, however my complete portfolio can be found in the course repositories on [GitHub](https://github.com/clboetticher/).
+This page highlights a few of my favorites, with links to the original post.

+My complete portfolio can be found in my repositories on [GitHub](https://github.com/clboetticher/).